nootr/sobchak/README.md

 Now that we know which hypervisors should re-distribute their resources, we can construct a list of migrations to patch things up.

-- Load Hypervisor-VM inventory from JSON-file.
+- Load Hypervisor-VM inventory from JSON-file or using OpenStack CLI calls.
 - Until no improvement has been made:
   - Sort hypervisors on absolute score.
   - Try for each hypervisor (from highest absolute score to lowest):